mymh13/clo24-nikhal78-examwork/docs/journal/phase7_3_testing_guide.md

 ## Troubleshooting

 **If hot-reload doesn't work:**
-- Verify sentinel key was updated (check last modified timestamp)
+- Verify sentinel key was updated (check last modified timestamp in Azure Portal)
-- Wait up to 1 minute for refresh interval
+- Wait up to 30 seconds for refresh interval (refresh happens on each HTTP request)
+- Refresh the health page to trigger the middleware
-- Check health endpoint for current feature flag value
+- Check health endpoint for current feature flag value and sentinel value
 - Verify middleware is in place (`WebApplicationExtensions.cs`)
+- Check Application Insights logs for refresh attempts and errors
+- **Note:** If `IConfigurationRefresherProvider` is not found, the refresher is accessed via static variable (`ConfigurationExtensions.GetConfigurationRefresher()`)

 **If outbox events aren't processed:**
 - Check feature flag is actually enabled (health endpoint)